 L. Rafael Reif

-Rafael Reif has served as the 17th President of the Massachusetts Institute of Technology (MIT) since July 2012.
-Before taking on the presidency, Dr. Reif served for seven years as MIT’s Provost.
-In this role, he helped create and implement the strategy that allowed MIT to weather the global financial crisis; drove the growth of MIT’s global strategy; promoted a major faculty-led effort to address challenges around race and diversity; fostered the emergence of the Kendall Square innovation cluster; and spearheaded the development of the Institute’s latest experiment in online learning, MITx, for which he received the 2012 Tribeca Disruptive Innovation Award.
+In his previous role as MIT’s provost (2005-2012), Dr. Reif helped create and implement the strategy that allowed MIT to weather the global financial crisis; drove the growth of MIT’s global strategy; promoted a major faculty-led effort to address challenges around race and diversity; helped launch the Institute for Medical Engineering and Sciences; and spearheaded the development of the Institute’s online learning initiatives, MITx and edX.
+For his work in developing MITx, he received the 2012 Tribeca Disruptive Innovation Award.